- We advise you to exercise normal safety precautions in Kazakhstan.

 - Pay close attention to your personal security and monitor the media for information about possible new safety or security risks.

-- The Canadian Embassy in Astana provides consular assistance to Australians in Kazakhstan.
+- Australia does not have an embassy or consulate in Kazakhstan.
+The Canadian Embassy in Astana provides consular assistance to Australians in Kazakhstan.
 See Where to get help for contact details.

 - Be a smart traveller.
 Before heading overseas: